aFunnyUsername/Solar-Predictor/README.md

 A couple of notes on the general layout:

 1. The NDFD, according to their website, is updated every hour.
 Note however, that the data is stored every three hours: 0100, 0400, 0700, 1000, 1300, 1600, 1900, 2200, repeated.
 The reader pulls every hour in case a change has been made however,
 2. In order for a user to use the program, the runner.py script will need to be updated: the filepaths on lines 22-29 and 56 will all need to be updated for the user's system.
-In addition, you can update your Other than that, I think all other scripts should work properly - please let me know if this is not the case and I will work to resolve it.
+In addition, line 21 of predictor.py contains a filepath that needs to be updated similarly.
+Other than that, I think all other scripts should work properly - please let me know if this is not the case and I will work to resolve it.

 ## Data Analysis